This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 Spray Foam Insulation

-Spray Foam is, in theory, your safest bet for preventing mold, as the foam will get into every crevice and form an airtight layer that will prevent all moisture from getting into the walls.
+Spray Foam without any rigid foam is, in theory, your safest bet for preventing mold.
+The foam will get into every crevice and form an airtight layer that will prevent all moisture from getting into the walls.

 The best spray foams are Heatlock Soy line at Demilic and Icynene Proseal (both GreenGuard Gold) (closed cell).
 Both are polyurethane foams, from reputable companies that are usually easy to source.

-A reputable and very experienced installer is generally more important than the brand, as that is where the process goes wrong and can cause it to offgas majorly.
-(Though do go with a well-known brand).
+A reputable and very experienced installer is more important than the brand, as that is where the process goes wrong and can cause it to fail to cure properly.
+This causes major offgassing that may not stop.

-The DIY kits for this type of spray foam are a definite no. And it must be closed-cell, which is a vapor barrier.
+The DIY kits for this type of spray foam are a definite no. And it must be closed-cell spray foam, which is a vapor barrier.

 I recommend these to healthy people who are set on spray foam.
-I don’t usually recommend them to people with MCS because of so many instances of prolonged offgassing.
+I don’t usually recommend them to people with MCS because of the possibility of prolonged offgassing.

 If you are mold sensitive but not chemically sensitive you could consider this in a van.
 I have heard though, both in Airstreams and in vans, stories of spray foam pushing out the frame in areas causing problems.
 A skilled installer may be able to clarify why this happens.

-But Airstream themselves, as well as Winnebago, have moved away from 2 part spray foam due to problems.
+Airstream as well as Winnebago, have moved away from two-part spray foam due to problems.

 Wall and Ceiling Materials